-- (c) protecting the single market in financial services by ensuring consistency in asset relief measures introduced by the Member States and resisting financial protectionism; - (d) ensuring compliance with State-aid control requirements and any other legal requirements by further ensuring consistency among asset relief measures, and by minimising competitive distortions and moral hazard. - 14.
-Co-ordination among Member States would only be necessary at a general level and could be achieved while retaining sufficient flexibility to tailor measures to the specific situations of individual banks.
-In the absence of sufficient coordination ex ante, many of those objectives will only be met by additional State aid control requirements ex post.
+- (13) In considering some form of asset-relief measures, there is a need to reconcile the immediate objectives of financial stability and bank lending with the need to avoid longer-term damage to the banking sector within the EEA, to the EEA market and to the broader economy.
+This can be achieved most effectively by a common and coordinated approach within the EEA, with the following broad objectives: - boosting market confidence by demonstrating a capacity for an effective EEA level response to the financial crisis and creating the scope for positive spillovers among EEA States and on the wider financial markets, - limiting negative spillovers among EEA States, where the introduction of asset-relief measures by a first-mover EEA State results in pressure on other EEA States to follow suit and risks launching a subsidy race between EEA States. - protecting the EEA market in financial services by ensuring consistency in asset-relief measures introduced by the EEA States and resisting financial protectionism, - ensuring compliance with State aid control requirements and any other legal requirements by further ensuring consistency among asset-relief measures, and by minimising competitive distortions and moral hazard. - (14) Coordination among EEA States would only be necessary at a general level and could be achieved while retaining sufficient flexibility to tailor measures to the specific situations of individual banks.
+In the absence of sufficient coordination ex ante, many of these objectives will only be met by additional State aid control requirements ex post.
 Common guidance on the basic features of relief measures would, therefore, help to minimise the need for corrections and adjustments as a result of assessment under the State aid rules.
-Such guidance is provided in the following Sections.
+Such guidance is provided in the following sections.